JohannesHedberg/ubuntu-workstation/README.md

 create git folder in home
 create .themes folder in home
 copy the nord theme for gnome to /usr/share/.themes and apply it
+apply hack font
+set a few apps as favorites
 install python-psutil which will enable setting things like wallpaper with this playbook
 set wallpaper and lock screen background
 set profile pic